Santa Maria della Scala, Siena: Art

 In the 1330s Santa Maria della Scala commissioned many important interior and exterior frescoes as well as several significant, later altar pieces such as Beccafumi's Trinity Triptych of 1513.
-The exterior frescoes commissioned for the Ospedale (Santa Maria della Scala) unfortunately no longer exist.
+The exterior frescoes commissioned for the Ospedale (Santa Maria della Scala) no longer exist.
 Due to well-kept documents, the artists who created these magnificent frescos can be identified as Simone Martini and the Lorenzetti brothers, Pietro and Ambrogio.

 The interior artwork of Santa Maria della Scala, however, has survived through the centuries.
 The majority of these pieces were altar pieces that were created after The Black Death.
 Several artists during the 1370s to 1390's created these paintings.
 The principal artist of the altarpieces was Bartolommeo Bulgarini.
 His two latest surviving paintings were a Madonna and an Assumption of the Virgin.
 The Assumption of the Virgin, commissioned in 1339, was the largest and most extravagant work for the Ospedale altar containing the relic of the Virgin's girdle.